nemisig/nemisig2020/README.md

-# NEMISIG 2020
+# NEMISIG 2020 at Smith College

-Smith College
+It will take place on February 1th.

+This webpage is live here: http://nemisig2020.nemisig.org/